Covering Action on Conley Theory: Connection Matrices

-It is clear that, $S$ is not necessarily evenly covered, i.e. $p^{-1}(S)$ is not necessarily a union of disjoint invariant sets homeomorphic to $S$, even though this property holds by assumption, for $p^{-1}(A)$ and $p^{-1}(R)$.
-However, the next theorem shows that, for every $g\in G$, ${S}_{{R},gA}$ is evenly covered.
+It is clear that an invariant set $S$ is not necessarily evenly covered, i.e. $p^{-1}(S)$ is not necessarily a union of disjoint invariant sets homeomorphic to $S$, even though this property holds, by assumption, for $p^{-1}(A)$ and $p^{-1}(R)$.
+However, the next theorem gives a sufficient condition for ${S}_{{R},gA}$ to be evenly covered.